heydenb/keptn-azure-devops-extension/README.md

-# Azure DevOps Cloud Automation Integration powered by Keptn
+# Azure DevOps Keptn Integration

-## :warning: This service is currently not maintained - please reach out to the Keptn community via https://slack.keptn.sh if you want to take ownership of this repository and update it to make it work with the latest version of Keptn :warning:

-Integration of Cloud Automation powered by [Keptn][keptn_link] within your Azure DevOps pipelines.
+Integration of [Keptn][keptn_link] within your Azure DevOps pipelines.

 This extension includes 4 tasks which can be used to integrate your pipeline with Cloud Automation [Keptn][keptn_link] capabilities.
 - Prepare [Keptn][keptn_link] environment